|Title||Start Date & Time||End Date & Time|

 It depends largely on the software or hardware you are using for video conferencing.
 If you use an intermediate server (such as with Yahoo, MSN, Netmeeting, etc.), then you should not be impacted by the change.
 If video conference participants must connect directly to the IP address of your computer or video conference bridge, you should the IT Service Center to arrange an exception to allow traffic to your system.

-OIT will be implementing additional firewalls within the network to protect private data servers.
+OIT will be implementing additional firewalls within the network to protect highly confidential servers.

 The firewall is deployed in pairs for high availability.
 If one should fail, the other will take over for the failed system.